tp7/Sushi/README.md

 3. Destination video keyframes, using the `--dst-keyframes` argument, `XviD 2pass stat file` format.
 4. Source video keyframes, using the `--src-keyframes` argument, same format.

-Maximum keyframe snapping distance can be configured using the `--max-kf-snapping` argument (0.75 frames by default).
+Maximum keyframe snapping distance can be configured using the `--max-kf-snapping` argument.

 ### Usage
 The minimal command line looks like this: